-Our holiday park is situated in picturesque location surrounded by 14 acres of native bush that makes learning easy, and only a short trip to Russell and Waitangi both rich in New Zealand history & culture.
+Our holiday park is situated in a picturesque location surrounded by 14 acres of native bush and a gateway to the Bay of Islands.
+We are only a short trip to Russell & Waitangi both rich in New Zealand history & culture.

 - From only $22.00 per child per night